uspki/policies/certificate-policy.md

 During the period in which a Subordinate CA issues Certificates, the Root CA shall monitor adherence to this CP and the Subordinate CA's CPS.
 On at least a quarterly basis, against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by the Subordinate CA, during the period commencing immediately after the previous audit sample was taken, the CA shall ensure all applicable CP are met.

 # 9. OTHER BUSINESS AND LEGAL MATTERS
-{% include alert-info.html content="This section contains the CA / Browser Forum Baseline Requirements and has not been modified.
-Additions to Business and Legal Matters to address Application Trusted Root Program requirements and U.S. Government provisions to meet public law requirements are under review and not included in this draft." %}

 ## 9.1 Fees